II. Registration and Administration of the Written Examination:

 After successfully completing and passing the ABNM Part I-Written examination, candidates are deemed to be “In the examination process” and must apply separately for the ABNM Part II-Oral examination.
 Applications for the first attempt of the ABNM Part II-Oral examination do not incur a fee.
 Candidates who fail the ABNM Part II-Oral examination and who remain “In the examination process” and are eligible to apply again for the ABNM Part II-Oral examination must submit a fee of $1,000 for all subsequent applications for the ABNM Part II-Oral examination.

-PTC administers the Part I-Written examination twice a year at dates listed on the ABNM (http://abnm.info) web site.
+PPTC administers the Part I-Written examination twice a year at dates listed on the ABNM (http://abnm.info) web site.
 The ABNM Part I-Written examination can only be administered on these pre-established dates.
-The ABNM Part I-Written examination is conducted electronically via a computer interface and is now available at numerous testing centers across the United States and abroad, thus providing testing centers in convenient locations for most exam candidates.
-PTC can provide the locations of sites closest to your area, should there not be a local testing center.
+The ABNM Part I-Written examination is conducted electronically via a computer interface and is now available at several hundred computer testing centers across the United States and abroad, thus providing testing centers in convenient locations for most exam candidates.
+To find a test center near you, visit https://candidate.psiexams.com/testdate/testdate.jsp or call PSI at 800-733-9267.

 The ABNM administers the Part II-Oral examination once per year, typically in the Spring but may, at the discretion of the ABNM, conduct a second annual Part II-Oral examination in the Fall.
 The Oral examination can only be administered on these pre-established dates and only at the examination site designated by the ABNM.
 All ABNM Part I-Written and Part II-Oral examination dates and application deadlines are listed on the ABNM (http://abnm.info) web site.